 Being a foreigner, I found the collection of plants at the Munich Botanical Garden really fascinating.
 Was I looking at a plant that, to locals, was especially odd or exotic?
 Was a plant that looked unique to me just a common everyday species for someone else?
 It forced me to evaluate each plant myself on its own merits.
 It was a thought I’d never had before.

-Similarly, the Botanical Gardens has a small exhibit of local Bavarian plants.
+Similarly, the Botanical Gardens have a small exhibit of local Bavarian plants.
 I found it especially interesting to be able to look at native species.

 The garden is also home to unique, exotic plants.
 Just a day or two before I visited the Munich Botanical Garden (Botanischer Garten München-Nymphenburg) someone decided to rip off a chunk of a corpse flower that was about to bloom.
 To protect it, the garden placed a plastic bag over the flower.
 But the flowers do what flowers do.
 The flower attack is a good reminder of how exposed these plants are to the public.
 The Garden has several others that bloomed in the days and weeks following.